ertlnagoya/python_provider_sample/README.md

 # before you start

-You need to install or find synerex_beta NodeID Server with Synerex server runnning.
+1. You need to install or find synerex_beta NodeID Server with Synerex server runnning.

+2. run proxy on localhost

 # test run